NREL/disco/docs/source/data-sources.rst

 GEM Model
 =========

-GEM data locates on HPC, the user need to create a ``gem-file.json`` for DISCO to extract and transform the models on HPC.
-The descriptor schema defined in ``gem-file.json`` describes all feeders and their possible deployments.
+A GEM config file (JSON) contains paths to source models on a filesystem along with descriptor schema that describe all feeders and their possible deployments.

-An example JSON file,
+Here is an example JSON file:

 .. code-block:: json

   {
     "include_voltage_deviation": false,
     "path_base": "gem/feeder_models",
-    "type": "OpenDSS",
+    "type": "GemModel",
     "feeders": [
       {
         "base_case": "deployment0",